Joseph Granville was in the business of prognostication. He was a stock market maven. He knew precisely what to buy and when to buy. He moved markets.

 That was in 2010.
 And we know the rest of the story.

 Then there is Jim Cramer of CNBC.
-He likely means well but his predictions are oftentimes so wrong that you can now bet against anything he tells the world to do by buying an inverse-Cramer ETF.
-In March of 2008, he said that Bear Stearns as a company was doing fine.
-There was no reason to worry.
-Bear Stearns at the time was trading at 63 dollars a share.
+He likely means well but his predictions are oftentimes so wrong that you can now bet against anything he tells the world to do by buying an Inverse-Cramer ETF.
+In March of 2008, he said that Bear Stearns as a company was doing fine and there was no reason to worry.
+Bear Stearns at the time was trading at $63 a share.

-But just six days later, it was sold to JP Morgan Chase for a mere 2 dollars a share.
+But just six days later, it was sold to JP Morgan Chase for a mere $2 a share.

 Lehman Brothers was rated A-Okay by Moody’s right after the de-facto collapse of Bear Stearns.